flexo82/lightning-guides/fee-management.md

 ## Intro
-I am running [McDouchebag](https://1ml.com/node/03b75897555da10fc84c93fd1543f4e166a025582057dd58a97c029baba2deb1ab) and this a guide of how i have chosen to manage fees on my node.
+I am running [McDouchebag](https://1ml.com/node/03b75897555da10fc84c93fd1543f4e166a025582057dd58a97c029baba2deb1ab) and this is a guide of how i have chosen to manage fees on my node.
 I will apologize for my English as that is not my first language, so please bare with me.

 When i set up my node for the first time in 2018 i only setup 2 channels which did not see a single transaction for more than a year.
 There was no good guides on how to run routing nodes out there and do not even talk about managing fees.
 To this day i have not been able to find a single guide about fee structure which made me want to write one.
 I struggled as a newcommer to the lightning network and i did not know how to make my node succesfull or even profitable.
 Success for me was not to be profitable but rather having transaction flowing through my node while trying to break even, knowing that i was helping the network instead of maximizing profit.